ogeen-toma/USRP-prototype-for-channel-statistics-estimation/USRP_RX/README.md

-1) Once USRP_RX folder is downloaded open terminal window on this directory, which should show something like .../USRP_RX$.
+1) Once USRP_RX folder is downloaded open the terminal window on this directory, which should show something like .../USRP_RX$.
 2) Type the following commands to build the receiver program:

         .../USRP_RX$ mkdir build